Aiven-Open/slack-connector-for-apache-flink/README.md

 INSERT INTO slack_example_formatted VALUES('CHANNEL_ID', 'THREAD_ID', '[{"type": "divider"}]');
 ```

-A more examples of formatted messages could be found at [block-kit-builder](https://app.slack.com/block-kit-builder)
+More examples of formatted messages could be found at [block-kit-builder](https://app.slack.com/block-kit-builder)

 Note: in `formatted` there should be passed only value for `blocks`.

 ## Source